hrabalm/npfl101-llms/01-hf/README.md

 # 01-hf

-For these examples, please use the zenith frontend
+For these examples, please use the zenith frontend which is located in Brno and uses brno12-cerit storage.

 ```bash
 ssh USERNAME@zenith.metacentrum.cz